dannsam/xenko-docs/manual/graphics/graphics-compositor/render-to-a-texture.md

 # Render to a texture

 You can render to textures in your scene instead of directly to the screen.
-You can use this, for example, to display part of your scene on a TV screen in the same scene, such as security camera footage.
+For example, you can use this to display part of your scene on a TV screen in the same scene, such as security camera footage.

 ## 1. Create a camera slot